 Dr Saana Isojunno

-I’m a behavioural ecologist with a keen interest in energetics and exercise.
+I’m a behavioural ecologist with a keen interest in predator-prey interactions and foraging energetics.
 I use on-animal sensors and time series models to quantify activity states, time budgets and proxy locomotion costs of free-ranging animals.
 I’m particularly interested in the drivers of individual responsiveness and vulnerability to environmental uncertainty and anthropogenic disturbance (conservation behaviour).

 For my PhD and postdoctoral research so far I’ve focused on how and why cetaceans respond to whale-watching and navy sonar, using bioacoustics and biologging as tools.
 I’m currently working in Prof Patrick Miller’s lab as the named postdoc under two projects:

 "Interpreting the biological significance of behavior associated with 3S experimental sonar exposures".
 For this project, I estimated activity-time budgets to contrast the magnitude of foraging time trade-offs under simulated predation risk (playback of mammal-eating killer whale sounds) and exposure to anthropogenic noise (1-2kHz navy sonar) in a comparative study across four different cetacean species.
 The state-switching model development was funded by the Mocha project (PIs Catriona Harris and Len Thomas) which aimed to showcase hidden Markov models as a method to integrate multiple streams of sparse time series data in behavioural response studies.
 I’m also investigating whether respiratory behaviour detected from onboard tag sensors can be linked to diving behaviour and indicate any energetic or physiological cost of behavioural responses to sound exposures.